Click on the questions below to reveal the answer, or Contact Us with anything not listed.

 Radio owners can report emergencies via a "911"-style dispatch channel that prioritizes real-time information.

-This fee supports emergency geolocation services in extreme circumstances (e.g., when a user can no longer communicate but needs rescue).
+This fee covers SIM card and PTT user license fees which include SOS emergency geolocation services (if your radio model supports GPS & SOS function e.g., when a user can no longer communicate but needs rescue).

-Billing occurs yearly, with reminders sent via the radio when payment is due.
+Billing occurs yearly, with reminders sent via the radio and email when payment is due.

-Radio owners will receive notifications directly on their radios when renewal is due.
+Radio owners should receive notifications directly on their radios and from APC via email when renewal is due.

-Each owner has the option to approve continuous renewal after the first year.
+Each owner has the option to renewal their services.

 It depends on your purpose: